beukueb/myflq/src/basespace/README.md

 Functionality:

 - On the X-axis (with the loci names), you can zoom in and move the axis to go over all the loci.
 - Putting the mouse on an allele candidate bar, shows all information for that candidate.
+Clicking on the bar will fix the information box for this candidate.
-Clicking on a bar from an allele candidate that has an abundance higher than the threshold, will deselect it from the profile.
+- Clicking on a checked "In profile" in the information box will deselect a candidate from the profile, even if its abundance is higher than the threshold.
 - Selecting 'Absolute length' in the settings, will reorganize the graph.
 All allele candidates will now be plotted within each locus proportionate to their sequence length.

 Suggested steps: